PrashantTakale369/HR_Employees_Attrition/README.md

 ## What is this?

-This is a web application that helps HR teams figure out which employees might leave the company soon.
+This is an end-to-end machine learning system that helps HR teams predict which employees might leave the company soon.

 You know how expensive it is when good people quit - recruitment costs, training new hires, lost productivity.
 This tool analyzes your workforce data and tells you who's at risk of leaving before it happens, so you can actually do something about it.

-The app uses machine learning (Random Forest model with 85-90% accuracy) trained on real IBM HR data to spot patterns that usually lead to attrition.
+The app uses a Random Forest machine learning model (85-90% accuracy) trained on real IBM HR data to spot patterns that usually lead to attrition.
 It doesn't just give you a "yes/no" answer - it shows you WHY someone might leave (low pay, bad work-life balance, lack of growth) and suggests specific things you can do to keep them around.

-Built with React + TypeScript on the front end and Python + Flask for the ML backend.
+Built with React + TypeScript on the front end and Python + Flask + scikit-learn for the ML backend.

 ## 🚀 Quick Start

+### Frontend Setup

 ```bash
 # Clone the repository